Antioxidants are powerful natural compounds.

 One cup of blackberries provides 7.6 grams of dietary fiber, 2 grams of protein, and 1 gram of sodium.
-That's more than triple of fiber in 1 tbsp of flaxseeds (34).
+That’s more than triple of fiber in 1 tbsp of flaxseeds.

-If you are one of the 97% of us who are fiber deficient, having two handful of blackberries can satisfy half of your daily recommended fiber intake.
+If you are one of the 97% of us who is fiber deficient, having two handfuls of blackberries can satisfy half of your daily recommended fiber intake.

 If you are trying to lose weight, blackberries can also be a great addition to your diet.

-Also, they are fat free and full of essential nutrients, fueling your body and metabolism to the fullest.
-Their nutrient list is quite extensive and includes everything from vitamin C, Vitamin A, E, K and B vitamins and to antioxidants lutein and zeaxanthin, which fight off free radicals and against aging and chronic disease.
+Also, they are fat-free and full of essential nutrients, fueling your body and metabolism to the fullest.
+Their nutrient list is quite extensive.
+It includes vitamins C, A, E, K and B vitamins and lutein and zeaxanthin, which are also antioxidants.

 Blackberries also include minerals like copper, manganese, magnesium, potassium, riboflavin, niacin.
 If you want a well-rounded fruit that leaves almost no dent in your weight loss diet, blackberries are it.

-Cilantro is a popular Mediterranean herb that also goes by the name coriander in Asia (35).
+Cilantro is a popular Mediterranean herb that also goes by the name coriander in Asia.

-It's widely used in variety of cuisines in almost all parts of the world.
-Cilantro is not only savory but a notable plant for disease preventing and health promoting properties.
+It’s widely used in a variety of cuisines in almost all parts of the world.
+Cilantro is not only savory but a notable plant for disease prevention and health-promoting properties.

-While it's calorie and cholesterol free, it's rich in anti-oxidant polphnolic flavonoids such as quercetin, kaempferol, rhamnetin, and epigenin.
+While it’s calorie and cholesterol-free, it’s rich in anti-oxidant polyphenolic flavonoids such as quercetin, kaempferol, rhamnetin, and epigenin.

-It's also a great source of potassium, calcium, maganese, iron and magnesium.
+It’s also a great source of potassium, calcium, manganese, iron, and magnesium.
 Potassium especially is known to help regulate blood pressure and heart rate.

 Cilantro’s vitamin K dose is no less valuable.
 It’s widely known for its role in bone.

-As you can see, antioxidants are naturally available in many plant-based foods—everything from berries, green tea, and to cocoa—have some antioxidant properties.
+As you can see, antioxidants are naturally available in many plant-based foods.
+Everything from berries, green tea, and cocoa—have some antioxidant properties.

 Another unsuspected source of antioxidants is herbs and spices.
-We named cilantro on our list, but other herbs such as oregano, thyme, ginger, basil, parsley, and turmeric, even cinnamon are known for their richness in antioxidants.
+We named cilantro on our list.
+But there are other ones.
+Herbs like oregano, thyme, ginger, basil, parsley, and turmeric, even cinnamon are rich in antioxidants.
+Some of these actually scored higher on the ORAC measures than some foods on the list.

-What’s interesting is herbs and spices actually score higher on the ORAC measure, containing more antioxidants activity than the foods listed.
-So don't shy away from using herbs.
-They can easily be added and incorporated into your cooking and make a nice garnish.
+So don’t shy away from using herbs.
+They can easily be added to your cooking and make a nice garnish.